Loshan2001/UniversityTimetableManagement-RestApi/README.md

             It specifically looks for two scenarios:
                        => If the existing booking starts before your requested end time and ends after your      requested start time.
 This means there's an overlap.
                        => If the existing booking starts and ends exactly at the same time as your requested booking.
 This also indicates an overlap.

+4. faculty can assign staff and resign staff only appropriate faculty can resign staff